-7. Library computer resources or personal devices used at the library should not be used for unethical or illegal activity, such as accessing the accounts of others, interfering with the free flow of internet information, sending “hate mail,” or violating copyright or other laws.
+7. Library computer resources should not be used for unethical or illegal activity, such as accessing the accounts of others, interfering with the free flow of internet information, sending “hate mail,” or violating copyright or other laws.

 Regulations for internet access:

-- In keeping with the public nature of the library computers, all sites viewed should be appropriate for all ages.
-Internet access using the library connection is filtered, however no filtering system is perfect.
+2. In keeping with the public nature of the library computers, all sites viewed should be appropriate for all ages.
+Filtering is installed on the computers, however no filtering system is perfect.
 Patrons accessing objectionable sites may lose their computer privileges.
-In the event that the filter is blocking legitimate sites, it can be temporarily disabled at the discretion of the library staff.
+In the event that the filtering system on the library computers is blocking legitimate sites, it can be temporarily disabled at the discretion of the library staff.